-Using VEGAS Pro and VEGAS Movie Studio Platinum, create amazing video overlays, superimposing video or photos over another video to make a stunning composite image!
+Using VEGAS Pro, create amazing video overlays, superimposing video or photos over another video to make a stunning composite image!
 Imagine the possibilities – video slideshows, newscast-style setups with clips playing next to the person explaining it, pop-up inserts in a video tutorial, vivid live-action digital scrapbooks, lower thirds or runners in news reports, or digital poster like you see in fantasy movie, or anything your imagination can come up with.
 The possibilities are endless!

-Come along with us while we take you through the steps of using some very powerful tools and effects built right into VEGAS Pro and VEGAS Movie Studio Platinum.
+Come along with us while we take you through the steps of using some very powerful tools and effects built right into VEGAS Pro.

 We’ll start by showing you how to: